pvorb/node-md5/README.md

 [MD5](https://www.npmjs.com/package/MD5), not
 [md5](https://www.npmjs.com/package/md5)._**

-**Warning:** MD5 is an insecure hashing algorithm.
-Don't use it unless you know what you are doing!

 ## Installation

 You can use this package on the server side as well as the client side.